-The column to note is the 'Status' column – it is where the window indicates whether the package has been installed.
-For the purpose of this article, a 'package' can include other packages – but this window will only show the 'main' package.
+The column to note is the 'Status' column - it is where the window indicates whether the package has been completely or partially installed.
+For the purpose of this article, a 'package' can include other packages - but this window will only show the 'main' package.

 NOTE: There are lots and lots of SDK tools listed here.
-Only those tools that are essential to initially build a project have been installed.
+Only those tools that are essential to initially build a project have been installed by default.
 You are free to install any other extra tools as you so wish.

 If you click on the 'SDK Update Sites' tab, you will see URL's for the sites (see below) - do not change anything on this window at this time.

-Now click the 'SDK Platform' tab again – keep it at that tab for the moment.
+Now click the 'SDK Platforms' tab again - keep it at that tab for the moment.

-NOTE: If you decide to use the latest Android 8.0 (codenamed O or, as Google just announced, Oreo), do so as the latest Android version is backward compatible.
+NOTE: If you decide to use the latest Android API 27, do so as the latest Android version is backward compatible.

 You are free to select any packages to download and install, depending on your actual Android devices that you possess.
-Note that I have personally selected to download both the 32-bit and 64-bit versions of Intel Atom x86 and Google API system images, though you may do otherwise.
 Just select them (you have to scroll down the display for more packages), then click on the 'Apply' button.

 NOTE: If you deal with Android TV and/or Android Wear, make sure that you download these items.